Schlitterbahn is a huge waterslide park, which can be a veritable paradise or hell, depending on when you go and how much you like waterslides.

 You can secure your purse and belongings in lockers and get wristbands which have value added to them, no need to carry cards or cash around with you.
 There are double tubes so you can ride down with your child if you must, and the slides are designed to spit you out on top of the water, which is always fairly shallow.
 Life vests are provided free of charge, and you are welcome to bring your own.
 The roaming staff at Schitterbahn have walkie talkies and eager to help you locate a lost child.

 Have your children and spouse put on brightly colored shirts with distinctive markings because there will likely be a lot of brown eyed, brown haired 10 year-olds in the water.

 I have been back to Schlitterbahn several times, and believe me, I no longer wonder how the place stays in business.
 In summers on the weekend, this place can be so crowded as to be yucky.
-Bathrooms, even the “family” restroom where there is more of an implied a code of honor to clean up after yourself and your kids, is filthy yucky too.
-One Saturday I must have gone on “ex-con” or gang day or something, with more inappropriate, repulsive tattoos than I’ve ever seen or would expect to see at a family theme park.
-If you go on a Saturday in the summer, you will be bumper to bumper with other floaters, their feet in your face, and if you are lucky to catch a good wave you will likely crash into the back of some idiot who is just standing there in the water ruining the attraction instead of floating like you’re supposed to.
+Bathrooms, even the “family” restroom where there is more of an implied code of honor to clean up after yourself and your kids for the sake of other families with kids, is absolutely filthy yucky too.
+One Saturday I must have gone on ex-con or gang day.
+There were more inappropriate, repulsive tattoos than I’ve ever seen in my life or would expect to see at a family theme park.
+If you go on a Saturday in the summer, you will be bumper to bumper with other floaters, their feet in your face, and if you are lucky to catch a good wave you will likely crash into the back of some idiot who is just standing up in the water ruining the attraction instead of floating (going with the flow) like you’re supposed to.